Mathurin Régnier: Works

-His verse is extraordinarily forcible and virgorous, but his chief distinction as a satirist is the way in which he avoids the commonplaces of satire.
-His keen and accurate knowledge of human nature and even his purely literary qualities extorted the admiration of Boileau.
-Régnier displayed remarkable independence and acuteness in literary criticism, and the famous passage (Satire ix., A Monsieur Rapin) in which he satirizes Malherbe contains the best denunciation of the merely correct theory of poetry that has ever been written.
-Lastly, Regnier had a most unusual descriptive faculty, and the vividness of what he called his narrative satires was not approached in France for at least two centuries after his death.
-All his merits are displayed in the masterpiece entitled Macette ou l'Hypocrisie dconcerte, which does not suffer even on comparison with Tartuffe; but hardly any one of the sixteen satires which he has left falls below a very high standard.
+Régnier's Satire IX, À Monsieur Rapin (1608) criticizes François de Malherbe for his strict approach to classical poetry writing.
+In Satire XIII, Macette ou l'hypocrisie déconcertée (1608), Régnier satirizes hypocritical religious devotion, in a piece similar to Molière's Tartuffe.

 Les Premieres d'Euvres ou satyres de Regnier (Paris, 1608) included the Discours au rol and ten satires.
 There was another in 1609, and others in 1612 and 1613.
 The author had also contributed to two collections : Les Muses gaillardes in 1609 and Le Temple d'Apollon in 1611.
-In 1616 appeared Les Satyres et autres cvuvres folastres du sieur Régnier, with many additions and some poems by other hands.
+In 1616 appeared Les Satyres et autres œuvres folastres du sieur Régnier, with many additions and some poems by other hands.
 Two famous editions by Elzevir (Leiden, 1642 and 1652) are highly prized.
 The chief editions of the 18th century are that of Claude Brossette (printed by Lyon & Woodman, London, 1729), which supplies the standard commentary on Régnier, and that of Lenglet Dufresnoy (printed by J. Tonson, London, 1733).
 The editions of Prosper Poitevin (Paris, 1860), of Ed. de Barthlemy (Paris, 1862), and of E. Courbet (Paris, 1875), may be specially mentioned.
 The last, printed after the originals in italic type, and well edited, is perhaps the best.
 See also Vianey's Mathurin Régnier (1896); M. H. Cherrier, Bibliographie de Mathurin Régnier (1884).